dirtbags/pcapdb/README.md

  - This includes installing in place: `make install-capture-node DESTDIR=$(pwd)`.
 In this case, PcapDB won't install system scripts for various needed components.
 You will have to run it manually, see below.
  - If you're behind a proxy, you'll need to specify a proxy connection string using PROXY=host:port as part of the make command.
+ - There's a bug in some 1.10.* versions of virtualenv that cause the install to fail.
+Specify the python3 virtualenv executable with using VIRTUALENV=<virtualenv path>

 To make your life easier, however, you should work make sure the indexing code builds cleanly by running 'make' in the 'indexer/' directory.